johanix/hackathon120/README.md

-2. There is a simple authoritative nameserver called `tdnsd` (written in Go) that supports inbound and outbound zone transfers, responding to different DNS queries, receive and send **NOTIFY** messages, etc. The nameserver already has an API, although the API will need to be extended with child update capabilities.
+2. There is a simple authoritative nameserver called `tdnsd` (written in Go) that supports inbound and outbound zone transfers, responding to different DNS queries, receive and send **NOTIFY** messages, etc.

+    - The nameserver already has an API, although the API will need to be extended with child update capabilities.
+It also has preliminary support for online signing, as well as sending and receiving DNS Updates.

-    The nameserver has support for **DSYNC** via the implementation above in the sense that **DSYNC** records may be published in zones without an RFC3597 conversion step.
+    - The nameserver has support for **DSYNC** via the implementation above in the sense that **DSYNC** records may be published in zones without an RFC3597 conversion step.

-3. There is a simple "dig" replacement (also written in Go) that has support for looking up and presenting **DSYNC** records, either in response to specific queries for **DSYNC** records, or as part of a zone transfer.
+4. There is a simple "dig" replacement (also written in Go) that has support for looking up and presenting **DSYNC** records, either in response to specific queries for **DSYNC** records, or as part of a zone transfer.